coltongrainger/blog/index.md

 # Colton Grainger

-This is my (Colton Grainger's) personal website; it's both an [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) and an exploratory relationship with an implied reader.
+This is my (Colton Grainger's) personal website; it's both an [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) and an ongoing conversation with an implied reader.

 For [Wolfgang Iser](https://en.wikipedia.org/wiki/Wolfgang_Iser), the *implied reader* is
 > a textual structure anticipating the presence of a recipient without necessarily defining [them]…the concept of the implied reader designates a network of response-inviting structures, which impel the reader to grasp the text.

 I appreciate others who've modeled online presence.
-I am largely following in their footsteps (see [people](/links)).
+Please note I am largely following in their footsteps (or see [people](/links)).

 ## Fall 2017 Summary